 The Mitochondrial Theory of Ageing (MTA)

 The Mitochondrial Theory of Ageing is considered an extension of the Free Radical Theory of Ageing.
-According to this theory, ageing is due to the cumulative effects of free radical damage to mitochondrial DNA and function, leading to what is termed from a naturopathic perspective, Mitochondrial Dysfunction.
+According to this theory, ageing is due to the cumulative effects of free radical damage to mitochondrial DNA and function, leading to what is termed from a natural medicine perspective, Mitochondrial Dysfunction.
 Mitochondrial dysfunction results in a deficiency of ATP (adenosine triphosphate), the body's primary form of energy, and ADP (adenosine diphosphate), which mitochondria use to make ATP.

 Since the mitochondria are responsible for processing oxygen and converting substances from the foods we eat into energy for essential cellular functions, if there are problems with the mitochondria, it can lead to many diseases.
 These include Type 2 diabetes, Parkinson's disease, atherosclerotic heart disease, stroke, Alzheimer's disease, and cancer.
 Many medicines also damage mitochondria.